 Always wash new sheets before using them.
 Bedsheets come nicely folded in beautiful packaging, but looks can be deceiving.
 Bedsheets are folded neatly to fit inside the package, not because they are clean and ready to use.
 Remnants of chemicals used in the manufacturing process can remain in the material, so it’s important to pre-wash.

 In addition, change your sheets — often!
 Personally, I wash my sheets at least once a week.
 (A lot of skin comes off on the sheets due to eczema and scratching.)

 Lastly, properly store your sheets by sealing them up and keeping them in a cool, dry place.
 If possible, keep them away from humidity and dust.

 NOTE: I highly recommend DermaTherapy sheets for people living with eczema and psoriasis — they have been tested in multiple clinical trials.
 The difference with these sheets is that they control moisture, thus reducing friction on your skin.

 See more helpful articles:

-Ashley Wall is a Freelance Writer who started her own blog Itchin’ Since ’87 as a creative outlet.
-As a long time eczema sufferer, she considers herself thee ‘eczema aficionado’.
+Ashley Wall is a freelance writer who started her blog Itchin’ Since ’87 as a creative outlet.
+As a longtime eczema sufferer, she considers herself the ‘eczema aficionado’.
 She’s a huge advocate for maintaining a healthy and active lifestyle.
 Her life’s mission is to help find a cure for eczema.
 With her experience, she also hopes to give insightful advice on living with eczema through her writing and work.
-Aside from her website, Ashley is available to connect with on Twitter, Instagram, and Pinterest.
+Aside from her website, Ashley is available to connect on Twitter, Instagram, and Pinterest.